yanricheng/subethasmtp/README.md

 server.start();
 ```

-The builder has a lot of options, explore them.
+The builder has a lot of options.
 This fragment sets a bunch of them:

 ```java
 SMTPServer server = SMTPServer